xiaotong0329/tp/docs/DeveloperGuide.md

 **Task**
 An assigned responsibility given to a member, tracked by ClubHub until marked completed.

-**Telegram Handle**
-An optional contact field that stores a member’s Telegram username for communication purposes.

 **Undo**
 A command that allows the Secretary to reverse the most recent action in ClubHub.